 ITA’s TAC Center requests approval to send a comment card to clients at the conclusion of each non-successful case.
 The comment card will be sent via email as a survey link and will consist of questions assessing overall level of satisfaction with the services provided by the TAC Program.
 Additionally, clients will be invited to make suggestions or provide information that supports the rating given on a response, request additional information about MAC services, and request follow up or inclusion in additional information gathering exercises.

-Trade Agreements Compliance Center Annual Survey
+U.S. Department of Commerce Trade Agreements Compliance ProgramAnnual Survey

 New document for approval